openvinotoolkit/model_server/docs/mediapipe_conversion.md

 grep -R -n "register_as = \"HolisticLandmarkCpu"
 ```
 We will find that in using bazel `mediapipe_simple_subgraph` function another `pbtxt` file was registered as a graph.
 Since in that file there is no inference calculator we need to repeat the procedure until we find all inference calculators used directly or indirectly using subgraphs.
-### 2. We need to start with basic replacement of inference calculator.
+### 2. We need to start with basic replacement of inference calculator in graph and subraphs if needed.
 Existing configuration could look like:
 ```
 node {